How to nominate outstanding pupils, teachers and inspiring educational professionals for the Lord Glenamara Memorial Prize awards.

-How to nominate pupils
+How to nominate

-- civic contribution – particularly volunteering personal time and resource; for example, by mentoring younger pupils, helping with extracurricular events, or working with a youth group or a charity outside of school hours
+- civic contribution – particularly volunteering personal time and resource, for example by mentoring younger pupils, helping with extracurricular events or working with a youth group or a charity outside of school hours

 - interest in government, education, history or public service